Ouranosinc/raven/README.rst

 Raven (the bird)
-  *Raven is a bird ...*
+  *Raven is a bird wrapping processes related to hydrological modeling, and in particular, the `Raven`_ hydrological modeling framework.*

 A Web Processing Service for Climate Data Analysis.
+Do not confuse this repository for WPS processes with the actual `Raven`_ modeling framework.

 * Free software: MIT license
 * Documentation: https://raven.readthedocs.io.